eliblaney/tetris-animation/README.md

 # Tetris Animation

-Created by Eli Blaney as a final project for CSC 414, taught by Dr. Brian Kokensparger.
+Created by Eli Blaney as a final project for CSC 414, "Introduction to Computer Architecture," taught by Dr. Brian Kokensparger.

 ## Basic Info